 To learn more about electric vehicles, EV benefits, and EV incentives, please visit the websites below.

-Fuel Economy: Electric and plug-in electric cars purchased after 2010 may be eligible for a federal tax credit of up to $7,500.
+Fuel Economy: Electric and plug-in hybrid electric cars purchased after 2010 may be eligible for a federal tax credit of up to $7,500.
 The credit amount varies by model, so visit the link above to check a specific EV model’s eligibility.

 Fuel Economy also has a Compare Side-by-Side tool that lets drivers compare up to four vehicles at a time (including electric and standard non-electric vehicles) by looking at a number of different factors including fuel savings, miles per gallon, and greenhouse gas emissions.
 Click HERE to start comparing.